prashanthsandela/Apex-Vizualizer/README.md

-# Apex Visualizer (For Apache Apex)
+# Apex Visualizer (For Apache Apex DAG Visualizer)

 Apex Visualizer is a visualizer for [Apache Apex](http://apex.apache.org/) for representing dag and usage metrics.
+This project doesn't need to be installed on edge node and without any restrictions.

 #### Start the project